Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Conclusion

 \section{Conclusion}

-This paper presents the first comprehensive study on the robustness of MASs for code generation, revealing that MASs fail to solve problems they initially solved when faced with semantically equivalent mutations.
-We identify the ``planner-coder gap'' as a fundamental cause of the robustness issues and propose a novel repairing method incorporating multi-prompt generation and monitor agent insertion.
-Our findings provide essential insights for developing more reliable MASs and establish a foundation for future research on robustness in multi-agent code generation systems.
+This paper presents the first comprehensive study on the robustness of MASs for code generation, revealing their robustness issue on semantically equivalent mutations.
+We identify the ``planner-coder gap'' as the root cause and propose a novel repair method incorporating multi-prompt generation and monitor agent insertion.
+Our findings provide essential insights for developing more reliable MASs and establish a foundation for future robustness research in this domain.